-Students will have the opportunity to live in a 3 or 4 bedroom apartment at the Chinook Village with other WSU ROAR students as roommates.
+Students will have the opportunity to live in WSU residence halls their first year with other WSU ROAR students as roommates.
+Their second year students will move into on campus apartment such as the Chinook Apartments.
 For more information about the Apartment Complex and a virtual tour, please follow this link: https://housing.wsu.edu/apartments/chinook-village/

 How can students prepare to be ready to start at WSU ROAR?

 Independent living skills, academic skills, and vocational skills are key to be part of the WSU ROAR program.
 We understand that students may not have mastered all of these, but we hope for them to have worked on some, if not, all of the skills in the attachment below (click link to download PDF file).

 How is this program model different from others?

 The Cougar Experience: One of the most important aspects of the WSU ROAR program is providing a true Cougar Experience.
 A fully inclusive post-secondary experience means that students will have access and opportunities to experience being part of the Cougar family.
 We will provide opportunities for students to attend sporting events, enjoy time at the CUB, workout at the Chinook or Student Recreation Center, attend performing arts events, and enjoy Ferdinand’s ice cream.
 With the help of partners around the campus and the community, we plan to provide ROAR students access to the same experiences that all WSU students are able to obtain.

 WSU students will receive a certificate of completion for the program.
 Note that this certificate is not a college diploma and it is not a professional diploma earned through Washington State University.
 Rather, it is a college recognized certificate of completion.